-Within the Conservation area lies the 'American Garden'.
+The 'American Garden' lies within both the Weetwood and Meanwood Conservation Areas.
 This was laid out by Edward Oates in the mid-19th century and represents a very rare survival of a planned American Garden.
 Pools and specimen foliage were introduced to create an ornamental garden closely tied to the fashions of the time and the possible family connections to the USA.
 The two columns obtained from the former Mill Hill Chapel were carefully placed within this garden to create focal points, vistas and elements of surprise for the visitor and Edward Oates himself went to extreme lengths to protect this garden from visual encroachment of later development that culminated in him buying up adjacent properties in order to protect this wider setting.
 The significance of this has been noted;

 "There can be few, if any, American gardens of this period for which such a personal record of their making survives.
 That so much of its structure survives within a public park and on a popular walking trail increases its potential amenity importance."
-(Edwards Oates and the Making of the Lost

-American garden at Meanwoodside 1834-1864 by Colin Treen BA PhD - Thoresby Society Publication 1994)
+(Edwards Oates and the Making of the Lost American garden at Meanwoodside 1834-1864 by Colin Treen BA PhD - Thoresby Society Publication 1994)